Advertiser Disclosure

 Amex Platinum Card Overview

-This card is the premium travel card to have.
-It features extensive airport lounge access and other awesome benefits like a biannual Saks Fifth Avenue credit, monthly Uber Cash, elite status at Marriott and Hilton (upon enrollment), and much more.
+The Amex Platinum card is a premium travel card with extensive airport lounge access, travel and lifestyle statement credits, elite status at Marriott and Hilton (upon enrollment), and more.

 U.P.
 Rating